fluiddyn/transonic/doc/examples/classic.rst

   is not the same command).

 - A tiny bit of Python...
-The decorator :code:`@boost` replaces the Python function by the pythranized function if FluidPythran has been used to produced the associated Pythran file.
+The decorator :code:`@boost` replaces the Python function by the pythranized function if Transonic has been used to produced the associated Pythran file.

-In this very simple mode, fluidpythran does not need to import the module to produce the Pythran files.
-If we do not want fluidpythran to import the module, we can use the command :code:`# FLUIDPYTHRAN_NO_IMPORT`.
+In this very simple mode, transonic does not need to import the module to produce the Pythran files.
+If we do not want transonic to import the module, we can use the command :code:`# TRANSONIC_NO_IMPORT`.

 :code:`include` decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~